weakly geodesically convex if for any two points from there exists exactly one minimizing geodesic in connecting them;

 geodesically convex if for any two points in there exists exactly one minimizing geodesic in connecting them, and that geodesic arc lies completely in

-strongly geodesically convex if for any two points in there exists exactly one minimizing geodesic in connecting them, and that geodesic arc lies completely in ; and furthermore there exists no nonminimizing geodesic inside connecting the two points.
+strongly geodesically convex if for any two points in there exists exactly one minimizing geodesic in connecting them, and that geodesic arc lies completely in , except possibly the endpoints; and furthermore there exists no nonminimizing geodesic inside connecting the two points.

 The convexity radius at a point is the supremum (which may be ) of such that for all the geodesic ball is strongly geodesically convex.